Green-Hat-fd/portfolio/index.md

 **_Feature(s)_**

 - A sliding minigame &ndash; the Minig-aim
-    - Used in a fight to defend against bad guys
+    - Used in fights to defend against bad guys
     - Every weapon type determines the style of sliding
-- All stations have different types of resources
+- Every station offers different types of resources
 - Adaptive music
     - Changes if a character is out exploring or not
     - Becomes more tense in fights